 Get in shape while you’re soaking up some vitamin D

 If you’re an urban dweller who loves the outdoors, there are lots of social ways to get in shape and explore the city.
 You can join a walking club or go on a walking tour of nearby neighborhoods.
-If traipsing through wooded trails is more your style, consider signing up with a nature club, especially one geared to seniors.
+If traipsing through wooded trails is more your style, consider signing up with a nature club geared to seniors.

 Or if digging in the dirt is how you like to connect with nature, investigate community gardening, which lets you grow veggies in the company of others.

 Your exercise toolkit should also contain some indoor options to ensure you’ll get moving even when the wind is howling or rain is falling from the sky.
 Checking out your local YMCA is a great way to start.
 Equipped with running tracks, pools and workout rooms, YMCAs offer older adults a range of options, from water activities to senior camping.

 Community rec centers are another good choice.
 They almost always include a pool where you can participate in water aerobics, swim laps or simply splash around.
 On top of this, rec centers usually feature classes geared to seniors, like Pilates, low-impact aerobics or line dancing.

 You can also discover a variety of low-cost, senior-friendly classes, like Nordic pole walking or bone fitness, through a local board of education.
 Not to mention local senior centers―they typically offer a range of health, wellness and fitness options, including Tai Chi, aerobics and light weight training classes.
 For even more class options, churches, libraries and health centers occasionally offer fitness classes for older adults.